Fatigued Truck Drivers Put Maryland Drivers at Risk

 Experienced truck accident lawyers serving Baltimore, Columbia and beyond

 When you live or work in a large city like Baltimore, you are likely to see a number of commercial trucks on the highways at all hours of the day.
 All that driving can make truckers sleepy, and a drowsy driver is dangerous to him or herself and to other drivers.
-At Plaxen & Adler, P.A., we know how much damage and suffering an accident with a fatigued truck driver can cause.
+At Plaxen Adler Muncy, P.A., we know how much damage and suffering an accident with a fatigued truck driver can cause.
 Our skilled personal injury lawyers protect victims in Baltimore, Columbia and throughout Maryland after they have been hurt in a collision with a commercial truck.
 We fight hard for our clients, so that they can focus on healing and protecting their families.

 The effects of driving while tired